7oiden/7oiden/README.md

 # About me

-🏫 I'm a frontend developer from Norway who graduated from Noroff School of Technology and Digital Media in June 2022.
+🏫 I'm a frontend-developer from Norway who obtained a higher professional degree as a frontend-developer at Noroff School of Technology and Digital Media in 2022.

-🔭 Currently I'm working on an air-condition service website coded with Next JS, all while applying for jobs.
+🔭 Currently I'm attending the online course "The Frontend Developer Career Path" provided by the Scrimba coding school.
+I'm also working on an air-condition service website coded with Next JS.
+All while applying for jobs.

 🧔 Check out [my portfolio](https://tommy-johnsen-portfolio.netlify.app/) to learn more about me and my work.